paysera/php-style-guide/README.md

 fields.
 Even if there is one (besides `id` and `updatedAt`) field in entity, extra one can be added later and this would break the functionality (or naming).

+### Directory stucture

+For new projects using Symfony > 4.0, we use flat directory structure, and do not use bundles.
+If we need a bundle, we should reconsider our project's needs and structure - maybe this bundle would make more sense as a library or another service.
+Needless to say, this does not apply to existing projects, so if a project already uses bundles, we continue that. **Why?** Because this encourages smaller, more self-contained projects.

 ## Doctrine

 ### Flush